“Can I double stack my jars in a water bath canner while doing boiling water bath canning?” That’s the question for today.

 Boiling Water Bath Canning: The Rack

-A water bath canning rack looks a little different.
-It’s like this, so it’s on the side of your canner and you set your jars in there.
-You’re going to lower those jars into the water, and then you’re going to need something for that top layer of jars to sit on.
-It needs to be secure, because you’ve got water rolling, and you don’t want those top jars to get jostled around and knocked over.
+Next you’re going to need another rack on top of the bottom jars for that top layer of jars to sit on.
+It needs to be secure, because you’ve got water rolling, and you don’t want those top jars to get jostled around and knocked over. another waterbath rack might work but sometimes those handles get in the way because they are too tall.

 One thing that I would suggest you could use is a pressure canning rack.
 It’s the right size.
 It’ll fit right in there on top of those jars.
 And then you can set your second layer of jars on top of that.
-Now keep in mind with boiling water bath canning, the water does need to completely cover the top layer of jars by a couple of inches so that there’s room for the water to boil and those jars don’t stick up out of the water.

 Jar Sizes & Layering Jars